nasywaarr/Apple-Developer-Challenges-CBL/README.md

 ```

 ## 📸 Pictures
-Visual documentation of the challenges and solutions can be found in the /images directory.
+Visual documentation of the challenge and solution can be found in the `/images` directory.